chillrx/apala-api/README.md

 # apala-api

-This project is a mobile app created with the purpose of informing people about health caring.
+This project is a web app for administering.

 ## Usage